schmidtdominik/cs231n-assignments/LECTURE NOTES.md

 - Loss changes quickly in one direction and slowly in another (loss landscape looks like a taco shell) causes SGD to oscillate/jitter.
 Loss function is said to have a high *condition number* at this point (ratio of largest to smallest singular value of the Hessian matrix is large).
   Problem is worse in higher dimensions: If we have thousands or millions of singular values of the (much larger) hessian matrix the ratio of the largest to smallest one will be quite large.
 - saddle points/local minima, some/all components of the gradient are zero → network doesn't learn.
-In practice local minima/maxima are very rare, instead saddle points are much more problematic since they are very common and the network doesn't learn very fast if many of the gradient's components are zero.
+In practice since in high-dim spaces local minima/maxima are very rare, saddle points are much more problematic since they are very common and the network doesn't learn very fast if many of the gradient's components are zero.

 ### SGD + Momentum, Nesterov Momentum